 Things to Consider When Drafting Your Financial Power of Attorney

 A Financial Power of Attorney (FPOA) is a crucial legal document that authorizes someone else to make financial decisions on your behalf.
 This can include paying your bills, filing tax returns, or accessing your bank and retirement accounts.
-Properly drafting this document ensures your financial matters are handled according to your wishes if you become unable to do so yourself.
+Properly drafting this document ensures that your financial matters are handled according to your wishes if you become unable to manage them yourself.
 Here are some key points to consider:

 Effective Immediately or Springing Power?